 Security Back Story

 In 2007 the 9/11 Commission’s Recommendations Act mandated that the U.S. Transportation Security Administration (TSA) screen 100% of all cargo on passenger flights no later than August 2010.
-This mandate requires that all cargo be screened by TSA-approved methods which are defined as: x-ray systems, explosives detection systems, explosives trace detection, or explosive detection canine teams certified by the TSA.
-The TSA determined in their internal analysis that conducting screening operations at a single point of entry would be insufficient in accomplishing this requirement without resulting in significant carrier delays, cargo backlogs, and transit time increases.
+This mandate requires that all air cargo be screened by TSA-approved methods which are defined as: x-ray systems, explosives detection systems, explosives trace detection, or explosive detection canine teams certified by the TSA.
+The TSA determined in their internal analysis that conducting air cargo screening operations at a single point of entry would be insufficient in accomplishing this requirement without resulting in significant carrier delays, cargo backlogs, and transit time increases.
 In order to mitigate this impact the TSA developed the Certified Cargo Screening Program (CCSP).
 The CCSP hinges around the screening cargo early in the air cargo supply chain by a trusted, vetted, and audited private industry Certified Cargo Screening Facilities (CCSF).

 Air Cargo Industry Trends